railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 Once the order has been approved, Open ERP will automatically generate an invoice and/or a delivery document proposal based on the parameters you set in the order.

-The invoice will be managed by the system depending on the setting of the field :guilabel:`Shipping Policy` on the order's second tab,  *Other data* :
+The invoice will be managed by the system depending on the setting of the field :guilabel:`Shipping Policy` on the order's second tab :guilabel:`Other data` :

 *  :guilabel:`Payment before delivery` : Open ERP creates an invoice in the \ ``Draft``\   state.
 Once this is confirmed and paid the delivery is activated.